brrd/lodapi/README.md

 * When `lo` is "entities", "entries" or "persons", get information about a type.
 * When `lo` is "tablefields", get information about a field.
+* When `lo` is "options", get information about an option field.

 ### `getFields(classname: string)`